-7 soft skills you need in today’s business worldon 25 May 2021 for Tech Graduates
+7 soft skills you need in today’s business worldon 20 March 2023 for Graduates

 You’re (almost) graduated!
 Congrats!
 You’ve mastered all the skills and knowledge required to get a degree, but will that be enough to help you land your first job?
 Probably not.
 According to LinkedIn’s CEO Jeff Weiner, soft skills are more important than knowing how to code in today’s job environment.
 So what are soft skills?
 Why are they important?
 And which ones do you need?
 Those are exactly the questions we’re looking at today, so grab a coffee and let’s tear through them together!

 What are soft skills?